 Third grade continued their study of thermal energy with a lesson on thermometers.
-We looked at different types of thermometers and discovered the various ways thermometers are used.
-We also learned the history of thermometers and the different scales (Fahrenheit, Celsius, and Kelvin) used to measure temperature.
-We are trying to memorize freezing points, boiling points, and body temperature.
+After studying different types of thermometers and the various ways thermometers are used, we learned the history of thermometers and the different scales (Fahrenheit, Celsius, and Kelvin) used to measure temperature.
+Our goal is to memorize freezing points, boiling points, and body temperature.
 We also practiced reading thermometers.
 Lab partners placed thermometers in cold water in plastic, Styrofoam, and glass cups.
 We watched to see which was the best insulator and observed how the temperature increased and decreased in each cup.
 Then in a demonstration lesson, I made a homemade thermometer.

 What You Need:

 What You Do: